-Brazil mulls gasoline tax hike on Thursday: sources
+Brazil expects to raise $3.2 billion this year from tax hikes: sources

 ($1 = 3.15 reais)

-Reporting by Marcela Ayres and Patricia Duarte; Writing by Silvio Cascione; Editing by Brad Haynes and David Gregorio
+Reporting by Marcela Ayres and Patricia Duarte; Writing by Silvio Cascione and Tatiana Bautzer; Editing by David Gregorio and Andrew Hay